Spring is an elastic element widely used in the mechanical and electronic industries.

 8 | 1250 | 1000 |

-The manufacturing process of coil spring includes rolling, making of hook or finishing of end face ring, heat treatment and process performance test.
+The process of producing a coil spring involves rolling, creating hooks or completing end face rings, heat treatment, and performance testing.

-The end of the tension spring is provided with a hook for installation and loading.
-There are four types of end structures commonly used;
+The tension spring is equipped with a hook at its end for installation and loading, and there are four common types of end structures: semicircular shackle, circular shackle, adjustable hook, and rotatable hook.

 Stress analysis of compression spring